yegor256/blog/_drafts/_lists.md

 which
 [`Iterable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Iterable.html)
 [doesn't](https://stackoverflow.com/questions/23114015/)
 let us obtain directly.
-Then, we will use stream API and do the job:
+Then we use the stream API to do the job:

 {% highlight java %}
 StreamSupport.stream(probes.spliterator(), false)